Australian nationality law: Fragmented development

 The Federal Council of Australasia, created in 1885, was a first attempt at forming a unified governing body in the region and consisted of four Australian colonies (Queensland, Tasmania, Victoria, and Western Australia), along with Fiji.
 Legislation passed by the Federal Council in 1897 allowed British subjects who had naturalised in a colony under its authority to be considered as naturalised in other such colonies.

-Discriminatory policies against Indigenous Australians and non-European migrants
+Discriminatory policies against non-European migrants

-Aboriginal Australians and Torres Strait Islanders became British subjects as the colonies were settled throughout the continent, but actual participation in colonial society and access to civil rights was limited.
-In Queensland and Western Australia, franchise qualification for an Indigenous person was dependent on their ownership of land that was valued at least £100, which was prohibitively expensive for the time and barred virtually all such persons from voting.
-While there were no specific restrictions in legislation on Indigenous voting in the other colonies, other regulatory barriers often prevented exercising that right.
-Between 1858 and 1926, New South Wales disqualified persons receiving aid from "any public charitable institution" from voting registration; anyone living in Aboriginal reserves were considered to be receiving aid.
-Some exceptions were afforded to landholders and "half-caste" Aboriginals.

-Immigration from Asia began in the 1840s, when Chinese workers were invited to work in New South Wales due to a labour shortage.
-Although these labourers were met with almost immediate disapproval, the Australian gold rushes beginning in the 1850s attracted a steady wave of further migration.
-Growing hostility and anti-Chinese sentiment led to severe social unrest and violent confrontations during the Lambing Flat riots in 1861.
-Following this, New South Wales imposed substantial restrictions on Chinese entry.
-Regulations varied by colony but clearly favoured immigrants of European descent over members of any other ethnic groups.
+Regulations regarding non-European migrants varied by colony but clearly favoured immigrants of European descent over members of any other ethnic groups.
 Queensland created two different sets of requirements in 1867 for naturalisation of "Asiatic and African aliens" and "European and North American aliens".
 Asian and African applicants seeking to become subjects were required to have lived in the colony for three years, and be married and living together with their wives.
 Chinese migrants were specifically targeted in colonial legislation that charged fees for entry to or residence in the colonies, and banned them from naturalising as British subjects.
-In 1889, entrance fees for Chinese in each of the Australasian colonies were standardised at £10, except for Queensland which required £30.
+In 1889, entrance fees for Chinese in each of the Australasian colonies were standardised at £10; the exception was Queensland, which required £30.